Nandathilaka Galappaththi: Family background and early life

 He was born on 2 February 1949 in Uduwila village in Tissamaharamaya, Sri Lanka as the fourth child in a family with five siblings.
-His father passed away when he was a child.
+His father died when he was a child.
 He studied at Rubberwatta Vidyalaya, Hambantota (currently known as Medawalena Maha Vidyalaya) up to GCE Ordinary Level and Advanced Level at Debarawewa National School.
 He was the first student to enter the university after graduating from Rubberwatta Vidyalaya.
 Nandathilaka entered the University of Sri Jayewardenepura in 1967 as a graduate student at the then Faculty of Arts and left the university in 1970 as an Honorary Graduate.
 During his university life, his mother had a difficult life battle where she did many har activities such as cutting drains in coconut estates and preparing chillies to be taken to market in the morning.

 Nandathilaka was married in July 1980 to Bamunusinghege Tamara Ranjani Gamage, who was born in 1954 in Wilpita, Akuressa.
 She was educated at Godapitiya Maha Vidyalaya, Akuressa.
 The couple has one son: Isuru Akalanka, who was born in January 1986.
 After Nandathilaka's death, the JVP facilitated the Galaha home to take care of the widow and child.
 Dandeniya Arachchige Karunawathie was also residing there at that time.
 Ranjani and her son left the Galaha house on November 12, 1989, after being raided by the security forces and went to a safe place where they were taken care of by their sister in Kandy.
 Ranjani's sister admitted Akalanka to Trinity College, Kandy and educated him.
 Ranjani also came to Colombo and worked at the Torrington Sub Post Office, Piliyandala, Kadawatha and many other places.
 Akalanka is a graduate of Sabaragamuwa University and currently resided in Canada to pursue a PhD.